Quebec student Amélie Ducharme expands her horizons with OVS

 Did you know that Ontario Virtual School serves many students from outside of Ontario?

-Well, meet Amélie Ducharme.
-Amélie found that enrolling in a school outside her home province of Quebec allowed her to improve her education, and reach her academic goals.
+Well, meet Amélie Ducharme!
+A student from Quebec who enrolled with OVS through our educational partnership with Laval, QC-based Northern Pre University.
+Amélie found that enrolling in a school outside her home province allowed her to improve her education, and reach her academic goals.

 “I recently graduated from CÉGEP (Part of our education system here, in Quebec) and got my DEC (Diploma of Collegial Studies) in Literature.
 I am now studying English and French Literature at McGill University in Montréal.
 Writing and reading are my passions, and I am grateful to have studied these [subjects] at OVS, which, I believe, has prepared me for higher education in English.”